ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

     45443646733         -> ::a:94a7:50d
     '523454/24'         -> 0.7.252.190/24

-    # Values that are not valid IP addresses or network ranges:
+    # Values that are not valid IP addresses or network ranges
     'localhost'         -> False
     True                -> False
     'space bar'         -> False